hermitex/project-2/README.md

   - [Author's Details](#authors-details)

 ## Description
-<p>This is a responsive static page built using plain HTML and CSS to showcase my skills after one week of learning at Moringa School Access Program.The page shows the basic information about MOringa School to help those who want to learn more about the school to do so without physically visiting the school.</p>
+<p>This is a responsive static page built using plain HTML and CSS to showcase Movers' after one week of learning at Moringa School Access Program.The page shows the basic information about MOringa School to help those who want to learn more about the school to do so without physically visiting the school.</p>

 [Go Back to the top](#movers)